softcoder/membership-signup/README.md

 - Download the application either using git commands (for those who know how to use git) or download the master archive here: https://github.com/softcoder/membership-signup/archive/master.zip and extract to a folder on your local PC.
 - Edit the values in [config-default.php](config-default.php) to suit your environment. (see Configuration section below)
 - Rename the file config-default.php to config.php
-- Upload the files in the php folder to a location on your webserver (this will be the root folder for membership-signup).
+- Upload the files in the root folder to a location on your webserver (this will be the root folder for membership-signup).
 - If using IIS (Apache users skip to 'Open the url') you should import the file [IIS_Import.htaccess](IIS_Import.htaccess) following these steps:
 -  1. Start IIS Manager.
 -  2. On the left, in the Connections pane, select 'Sites' then 'Default Web Site'.